 Tulip Brown Sugar has a unique color.
 The petals are reddish brown and turn apricot-like in color towards the edges.
-A nice feature of the Brown Sugar is that the tulip is slightly fragrant.
+A nice feature of Tulip Brown Sugar: it is slightly fragrant.
 The tulip grows long stems.

 What is the meaning of the color(s) of the tulip?

 Orange combines the energy of red and the happiness of yellow.
 It is associated with joy, sunshine and the tropics.
 Orange represents enthusiasm, fascination, luck, creativity, determination, attraction, success, encouragement and stimulation.
 To the human eye, orange is a very warm color, so it also gives the feeling of warmth.
 Still, orange is not as aggressive as red.
 At the national level, orange symbolizes strength and endurance.

 Red is a very emotionally intense color and it has a very high visibility.
 The color red stands for: energy, strength, determination but also for love, passion and desire.
 Red is also used to indicate courage.
 That is why red can be found in many national flags.

 Parrot Group: Single flowered cultivars with incised, curled and twisted petals.
 Mainly late flowering.
 Stem of variable length.